glycerine/tmframe/README.md

        6 => a sequence of S-expressions (code or data) in zygomys parse format follows. [note 1]

+       7 => the payload is a UTF-8 encoded string.
 ~~~

 After any variable length payload that follows the UDE word, the